thu-coai/SentiLARE/finetune/README.md

 ## Preprocessing

 During fine-tuning, we need to first pre-process the raw datasets of downstream tasks, including POS tagging and word-level polarity acquisition.
+Refer to [`preprocess/README.md`](https://github.com/thu-coai/SentiLARE/tree/master/preprocess) for more implementation details.
 If you use the pre-processed datasets we provide, you can skip this step.

 ## Fine-tuning